ESHE 395: Motor Behavior

 Detailed Description of Content of Course

-The course emphasizes the most critical concepts and Principles of motor skill learning and performance.
-Students will be expected to understand and apply.
-This core knowledge as instructors, including:
+The course emphasizes the most critical concepts and principles of motor skill learning and performance.
+These principles are related to:

 1. How do people get better at motor skills.